Gloyns/elonmask/_pages/about.md

 ---
 layout: page
 title: About
-description: I have nothing personal against Elon Musk.
-This extension is made in the spirit of being able to control your own web experience and light-hearted humour.
+description: I have nothing against Elon Musk.
+This extension is made in the spirit of being able to control your own web experience.
 permalink: /about/
 image:
 image_caption: